tango4j/tensorflow-vs-pytorch/README.md

 # **01 Tensor**

-TensorFlow and PyTorch both are based on the concept "Tensor".
+Both TensorFlow and PyTorch  are based on the concept "Tensor".

-However, the
-term "Variable" in each framework is used in different way.
+However, the term "Variable" in each framework is used in different way.

 **TensorFlow**

-IF
-you want to declare mutable variable (weight and bias): use **tf.Variable**
+If you want to declare mutable variable (weight and bias): use **tf.Variable**
-IF
-you want to declare immutable variable (a constant that will never change): use **tf.constant**
+If you want to declare immutable variable (a constant that will never change): use

+**tf.constant**

 **PyTorch**